monomelodies/monad/docs/overview/customisation.md

     you'd have to do some tinkering if you _really_ need to support an addiotional language _and_ want the icon to show up.

-- #### theme

-    URL (relative to the admin directory, of course) of the theme CSS.
-We offer a Bootstrap-based default - feel free to customise.
-You can either write something from scratch if you want, or extend the existing theme (all our CSS is written using SASS, so importing/overriding is easy).

-Of course, you can also add your own values here.
+Of course, you can also add your own values or constants here as your admin requires.